mxsstrong/SlashUX/user_reqs_creator.md

 	1.	cancel upload while in-progress
 		(e.g., if taking too long)
 	1.	delete an object after upload
+	1.	upload a newer version of an object
+		1.	revert to older version

 1.  describe an object
 	1.  enter DataCite minimum required metadata